mauriora/Announcements-Bar-Spfx/README.md

 1. Fork the solution as *YOUR-SOLUTION*
 2. Clone the forked solution
 3. Fork the starting app project as *YOUR-PROJECT*
-4. Add the *YOUR-PROJECT* as submodule to *YOUR-SOLUTION* using the app GitExtenson, manage sub modules
+4. Add the *YOUR-PROJECT* as submodule to *YOUR-SOLUTION* using the app GitExtension, manage sub modules
-5. Remove the starting project, and any other you don't need, from YOUR-solution using the app GitExtenson, manage sub modules
+5. Remove the starting project, and any other you don't need, from YOUR-solution using the app GitExtension, manage sub modules
 6. call `yarn generateNewGuidsResetVersions` in apps/*YOUR-PROJECT*
 7. rename *YOUR-.....* in:
     - app/*YOUR-PROJECT*